Woman watching OTT platform

 Phillip Blundell, CFO

-Term of office: Appointed as Chief Financial Officer in July 2018.
+Term of Office: Appointed as Chief Financial Officer in July 2018.

-Current external appointments: Flamefinch Partners.
+Current External Appointments: Flamefinch Partners.

 Gordon Doran, Chief Commercial Officer

-Current external appointments: None.
+Current External Appointments: None.

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-A board evaluation process led by the Chairman took place February 2021.
+A board evaluation process led by the Chairman took place in June 2023.
 All directors began by completing questionnaires about the effectiveness of the board and a self-assessment of their own contributions which were returned to the Chairman.
 The Chairman then reviewed this information and used it as the basis for an individual discussion with each director, followed by a collective discussion with the board.
+The review considers effectiveness in several areas including general supervision and oversight, business risks and trends, succession and related matters, communications, ethics and compliance, corporate governance and individual contribution.
+Several refinements in working practices were identified as a result of this exercise and are in the process of being adopted.
+We will be considering the use of external facilitators in future board evaluations.
+As the business expands, the executive directors will be challenged to identify potential internal candidates who could occupy board positions and set out development plans for these individuals.

 Promote a corporate culture that is based on ethical values and behaviours